ari-dasci/OD-TripM/README.md

 }

 @article{article,
-author = {Valdivia, Ana and Martínez-Cámara, Eugenio and Chaturvedi, Iti and Luzon, Maria and Cambria, Erik and Ong, Yew and Herrera, Francisco}, year = {2018}, month = {12}, pages = {39-52},
+author = {Valdivia, Ana and Martínez-Cámara, Eugenio and Chaturvedi, Iti and Luzon, Maria Victoria and Cambria, Erik and Ong, Yew and Herrera, Francisco}, year = {2018}, month = {12}, pages = {39-52},